FOREX-Risk aversion shores up yen, commodity currencies sag on declining oil

 as preventing Tokyo from acting.

-Japanese Finance Minister Taro Aso as saying it would be good if
+Minister Taro Aso said in parliament that it would be good if

 the pair settled around 109 yen.